-Fume evacuation is a specialized industrial application, whether you’re talking about heavy industry (think soldering and metal-cutting) or small-scale medical needs (that suction tool at the dentist comes to mind).
+Fume evacuation is a specialized industrial application, whether for heavy industry (soldering and metal-cutting) — or small-scale medical use such as a suction tool at a dental office.

-Small scale applications include medical applications like laser fume evacuation.
-For example, in a dermatologist’s office, some of that equipment has a brushless blower in it to remove any skin cells that have been cauterized off, along with the smell of burning flesh.
-These laser fume evacuations require a high pressure and minimum flow at the tip of the laser to make sure everything is captured.
+Small scale uses also include medical applications such as laser fume evacuation.
+For example, in a dermatologist’s office, some of the equipment contains a brushless blower to remove any skin cells that have been cauterized, along with the smell of burning flesh.
+These laser fume evacuations solutions require a high pressure and minimum flow at the tip of the laser to make sure that everything is captured.

-Moving up to mid-sized applications such as stand-alone soldering stations, fume evacuation takes the form of capturing air as opposed to particulate matter.
-When it comes to large-scale industrial applications like laser cutting machines, these are large machines that have a large hose evacuating fumes.
+For mid-sized applications such as stand-alone soldering stations, fume evacuation takes the form of capturing air as opposed to particulate matter.
+When it comes to large-scale industrial applications like laser cutting machines, the units are large with a good-sized hose to evacuate fumes.
 They need to be extremely strong and reliable to handle long duty cycles.

-But no matter what type of fume evacuation device you’re designing, a blower/motor will have to be fitted into the application correctly … the first time.
+No matter what type of fume evacuation device you’re designing, a blower/motor will have to be fitted into the application correctly the first time.

 A Matter of Size and Performance

-For each type of blower, there are different performance levels that depend on size, voltage, flow and impedance.
-Brushed motors typically have higher air performance than brushless motors due to their simple design.
-They also only work as an open loop system, while brushless motors can be designed as open or closed loop systems for speed control.
+For each type of blower, there are different performance levels depending on size, voltage, flow and impedance required.
+Due to their simple design, brushed motors typically provide a higher air performance than brushless motors.
+They also work only as an open loop system, while brushless motors can be designed as open or closed loop systems to manage speed control.

-Brushed motors are designed to work with a single voltage (e.g. 110V) for the blower, if you require a higher air performance you must increase the voltage.
-Conversely, many brushless blowers provide consistent performance across a voltage range (e.g. 108-230V) so that you can use the same product worldwide.
+Brushed motors are designed to work with a single voltage such as 110V for a blower.
+If you require a higher air performance, you must increase the voltage.
+Conversely, many brushless blowers provide consistent performance across a voltage range such as 108-230V so that the same product worldwide.

-Next, take size into consideration.
+Next, consider size.
 Does your final product need a small blower solution?
-Maybe you have size constraints on the final result.
-By knowing the space, you have available, you can make an educated decision about what works best for you.
-Size and weight may play an important role, especially if you are developing a product that is meant to be portable.
-You'll want to consider smaller options and different sizes of motors that may have similar performance to what you need.
+Perhaps you have size constraints for the final result.
+By knowing the space available, you can make an educated decision about what works best for your application.
+Size and weight may play an important role, especially if you are developing a product meant to be portable.
+You'll want to consider smaller options and different sizes of motors that may have performance similar to what you need.

 Main Application Challenges

-Most fume evacuation blowers must run 8 to 112 hours per day, so product lifespan is the leading concern for users.
-Because of this, most fume evacuation blowers are brushless due to their longer motor life.
+Most fume evacuation blowers must run from 8 to 112 hours per day, so product lifespan is a leading concern for users.
+Because of this, most of these types of blowers are brushless so they will provide a longer motor life.

-Another advantage of brushless blowers is that speed control is often required in many applications, such as standalone soldering stations.
-Brushless blower allow you to select your level of evacuation (low, medium, high) or multiple process step settings.
-It is sometimes easier to design with a brushless blower with built-in speed control versus a single speed blower that then requires time and knowledge to design separate speed control systems to vary performance levels.
+Another advantage of brushless blowers is that speed control is often required in many applications such as standalone soldering stations.
+Brushless blowers allow you to select your level of evacuation (low, medium, high) — or to use multiple process step settings.
+It is sometimes easier to design a brushless blower with built-in speed control rather than to have the knowledge and take time to create a single speed blower with separate speed control systems to vary performance levels.

 Should You Always Go Brushless?

-Brush motors are often suitable for mid-range industrial fume applications or those in harsh environments.
-This option is more affordable than selecting a brushless blower.
-Brush motors can be an option in some applications where the motor isn’t constantly running or it’s not running for extended eight-hour-plus periods of time.
-Brush motors are also ideal for use in environments where brushless wouldn’t endure due to all their sensitive electronics.
+Brush motors are often more suitable for mid-range industrial fume applications, or those in harsh environments.
+They are more affordable than brushless blowers, and can be an option in some applications where the motor isn’t constantly running, or not running for extended eight-hour-plus periods of time.
+Brush motors are also ideal for use in environments where brushless solutions would not endure due to all of their sensitive electronics.

-At AMETEK DFS, we manufacture a full line of brushless blowers and longer-life brush motor models such as our Lamb® brushed vacuum motors.
-These blowers come with a curved Infinity™ carbon brush and are specified to last for 1500 to 3000 hours of operation depending on power level.
+At AMETEK DFS, we manufacture a full line of brushless blowers as well as longer-life brush motor models such as our Lamb® brushed vacuum motors.
+Lamb motors are made with a curved Infinity™ carbon brush — and are specified to last for 1500 to 3000 hours of operation depending on the power level.

-When it comes to specifying a blower to fit your fume evacuation application, you want to make sure all your needs are considered.
-At AMETEK, we provide brushless and brush blowers for all the described fume evacuation applications.
-You don’t have to do it on your own.
-We can help you reduce your energy costs and improve application performance over the life of the blower.
+When it comes to selecting a blower to fit your fume evacuation application, you want to make sure all your needs are considered.
+At AMETEK, we provide brushless and brush blowers for all the fume evacuation applications described here, and more.
+Let us help you reduce your energy costs and improve application performance over the life of the blower.